(Effective December 20, 2012)

 8.1 Proposed Amendments.
 Proposed amendments to these Bylaws to be considered at any membership meeting shall be signed by at least five Governmental Member and shall be presented to the Board of Directors at least one month prior to the membership meeting.

 8.2 Notice of Actions.
-The Board of Directors shall cause proposed amendments to the Bylaws to be printed and distributed as soon as possible after receipt but not later than five calendar days before the membership meeting where the proposed amendments will be discussed.
+The Board of Directors shall cause proposed amendments to the Bylaws to be documented and distributed via paper, standard postal mail, or email as determined by the Board of Directors in a manner that provides timely notification to the voting membership as soon as possible after receipt but not later than five calendar days before the membership meeting where the proposed amendments will be discussed.
 During this meeting, the Board shall present its recommendations, if any, and these proposed amendments may be discussed and amended.
-If the amendments are passed by a two-thirds vote of those Governmental Members present and voting, copies of the proposed Bylaws, as amended on the floor, shall be distributed to and voted by all of the Governmental Members of the Chapter by methods as determined by the Board of Directors.
+If the amendments are passed by a two-thirds vote of those Governmental Members present and voting, copies of the proposed Bylaws, as amended on the floor, shall be documented and distributed to and voted by all of the Governmental Members of the Chapter by methods as determined by the Board of Directors.
 To be considered, the voting by the Governmental Members shall be returned and received by the Board of Directors within 30 days of distribution.
 A two-thirds majority of Governmental Members voting is required for adoption.
 The returns shall be certified by the President if the necessary majority for approval is received.

 8.3 Effective Date of Amendments.
 The approved amendments become effective ten days after certification by the President unless otherwise provided for in the amendment.